Arbitrium-Studios/Open-Fantasy/README.md

 # What is Toontown Fantasy?

-## Toontown Fantasy is a singleplayer, non-profit, re-envisioning of Disney's Toontown Online built using Open-Toontown to begin to bring my world to life!
-Come make your own Fantasy for FREE today!
+## Toontown Fantasy is a singleplayer, non-profit, re-envisioning of Disney's Toontown Online built using Open-Toontown which is expected to have fantasy aspects to capture the 'Disney Magic', more of an open-world/adventure aspect to the gameplay, updated graphic/graphics engine, much better story-line to truly capture the magic of Toontown that Disney couldn't capture back in the day.
+This version is one you can change to your own liking for a Fantasy of your own!
 The future of Toontown is in YOUR fingertips!
 What will you create?
 Only time will tell!

 ### Management Team:
 + THE PLAYER ZER0 aka Gracie T. Lovelight | Director/Owner